vitkyrka/nordict/README.md

 * **AnkiDroid integration (DDO, SO).** Flashcards can be created directly from the app.
 Nordict splits the different meanings for the headword, so that each card only contains one meaning.
-The example sentences from the dictionary entry are automatically parsed and additional example sentences (from [Korp](https://spraakbanken.gu.se/korp/)) or images (from Google Image Search) can be added.
+The example sentences from the dictionary entry are automatically parsed and added to the card.
+Images (from Google Image Search) can also be added.
 Javascript is used in the card to display a random subset of the examples and images on the front and the formatted definition on the back.
-The prounciation audio is also included and works offline in the flashcard.
+The pronunciation audio is also included and works offline in the flashcard.

 * **Phonetic transcription (DDO).** The official DDO website includes a phonetic transcription for each word in a [simplified version of the